 Kisite Island is a flat, treeless rocky outcrop with many patches of grass surrounded by a beautiful sandy shore.
 During low tide, the island’s beach is exposed hence providing an ideal habitat for seabirds.
-Some of the birds include the pelagic feeders and breeding colonies of roseate and sooty terns.
-They arrive here in July every year to breed and then leave with their fledgelings from September.
+Some birds include the pelagic feeders and breeding colonies of roseate and sooty terns.
+They arrive here in July every year to breed and then leave with their fledgelings in September.
 The richness of birdlife on the island has made it a designated Important Bird Area (IBA).

 2. Visit Mpunguti Island

 While Kisite teams with colonies of sea birds, Mpunguti Island is engulfed by a dense coastal equatorial forest.
-Surrounding waters here have well-developed coral gardens and fishes.
+Surrounding waters here have well-developed coral gardens and fish.
 At Mpunguti Reserve, you can try your hand at traditional, non-destructive fishing methods.

 3. Swim With Turtles